xyproto/cxx/README.md

 ## GTK and Qt

 * Only the latest version of GTK and Qt are supported.
 Currently, that's GTK+4 and Qt6.
 Please create an issue or submit a pull request if there are new releases of GTK or Qt.
+* The GTK and Qt examples are currently only tested on Arch Linux.

 ## Editor Configuration